RafaelCenzano/RafaelCenzano/README.md

 # :snake: Rafael Cenzano :computer:
-I'm a freshman in college who enjoys coding as a hobby and plans to pursue it as a career.
-I have taken AP and Community College classes for CS and have 6+ months of experience in a software engineer internship.
+I'm a CS major at RPI who enjoys coding as a hobby and plans to pursue it as a career.
+Coming into College I have 8 months experience as a Software Engineer Intern and I've taken AP and Community College classes for CS.

 ![Rafael's GitHub stats](https://github-readme-stats.vercel.app/api?username=rafaelcenzano&show_icons=true&theme=radical)
 ![Top Language's Used](https://github-readme-stats.vercel.app/api/top-langs/?username=rafaelcenzano&langs_count=4&layout=compact&theme=radical)